About your newborn baby’s first weeks of life

 - has pale or yellow skin.

-Crying in the first week of life
+Crying in the first weeks of life

-- is hungry
+- are hungry or tired

-- has a wet or dirty nappy
+- have a wet or soiled nappy

-- feels uncomfortable (too hot or too cold)
+- feel too hot or too cold.

 When to seek help for crying